Monroe Elementary School is a national historic site as part of Brown v. Board of Education | Kansas National Parks

 Nicodemus became a thriving community with its own school, church, and businesses, but it also faced challenges such as droughts, grasshopper plagues, and economic depression.
 Despite these challenges, the town persevered and has remained a symbol of hope and resilience for African Americans.

-Today, the Nicodemus National Historic Site serves as a reminder of the rich history and culture of African Americans in the West, and offers visitors a glimpse into the past through preserved buildings, interpretive exhibits, and educational programs.
+Today, the Nicodemus National Historic Site reminds us of the history and culture of African Americans in the West, and offers visitors a glimpse into the past through preserved buildings, interpretive exhibits, and educational programs.

 The site is a valuable resource for those seeking to learn more about the history of African Americans in the West and their contributions to American society.